MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-excel-workbook-files.md

 In Excel 2016 and later, you can also use **File** > **Publish** > **Upload**.
 It's essentially the same thing.
 For more information, see [Publish to Power BI from Microsoft Excel](service-publish-from-excel.md).

 <a name="import-or-connect-to-an-excel-workbook-from-power-bi"></a>
-## Import or connect to an Excel workbook by using Get data
+## Import or connect by using Get data

 Instead of using the **Upload** option from your workspace, you can use **Get data** to import or connect to an Excel workbook.